Rank and Independence of Imaginaries in Proper Pairs of ACF: Geometric Rank and Non-forking Independence

 As $X_{12}$ is defined over $B=\aeq{e_1e_2}$, $e_{12}:=\code{X_{12}}\in\aeq{e_1e_2}$.
 On the other hand, for any $(a_1,a_2)\in X_{12}$, $e_1\in\deq{a_1},\,e_2\in\deq{a_2}$ uniformly.
 Hence $e_1e_2\in\deq{e_{12}}$. \end{proof}

 \begin{rmk} From the proof, $e_{12}$ depends on the choice of the elements of minimal rank in $X_1\times X_2$.
-In fact, there can be infinitely many $e_{12}$ satisfying the condition in Lemma~\ref{L:e12}.
-They are interalgebraic after all.
+In fact, there can be infinitely many $e_{12}$ satisfying the condition in Lemma~\ref{L:e12}, and they are all interalgebraic.
 In the following, we fix any of these to be $e_{12},\,G_{12}$ and $X_{12}$. \end{rmk}